wqking/metapp/readme.md

 ASSERT(concat(std::list<std::string>{ "Hello", "World", "Good" }) == "HelloWorldGood");
 ```

-Isn't cool we can use std::pair as a constainer?
+Isn't cool we can use std::pair as a container?

 ```c++
 ASSERT(concat(std::make_pair("Number", 1)) == "Number1");
 ```

-std::tuple is suppported too, and we can use heterogeneous types.
+std::tuple is supported too, and we can use heterogeneous types.

 ```c++
 ASSERT(concat(std::make_tuple("A", 1, "B", 2)) == "A1B2");